OctopusDeploy/docs/docs/administration/authentication/authentication-providers/okta-authentication.md

 ![](/docs/images/okta-authentication/okta-openid-token.png "width=500")

-If you want groups from Okta to flow through to Octopus, you'll need to change the _Groups claim_ fields as follows
+If you want groups from Okta to flow through to Octopus, you'll need to change the _Groups claim_ fields as follows:

 ![Okta Groups claim](okta-groups-claimtype.png)